SPECIES DESCRIPTION

 Fruit:-

-a) erect, angular, rounded.
+1) Capsule, erect, angular, rounded.

 Key features:-

-1) Pedicels usually not thread-like (filiform).
+1) Pedicels, usually not filiform.

-2) Stem stout, sulcate.
+2) Stem, stout, sulcate.

 3) Root thick, napiform.